-- 1. LAB PRACTICAL - A. Positioning (all positioning courses, patient care, etc.) with a passing grade of 80%. - B. Image identification with a passing grade of 80%. - 2.
-END OF 1ST YEAR WRITTEN FINAL EXAM
+- 1. LAB PRACTICAL - Positioning (all positioning courses, patient care) with a passing grade of 80%. - 2.
+END OF 1ST YEAR FINAL EXAM (all positioning courses, patient care, etc.) with a passing grade of 80%.

 GRADUATION REQUIREMENTS:

 The student must have successfully completed all courses required by the Program by receiving a: